 Street Art is the most visible form of art in any city.
 Lately wall graffiti or wall murals have become a trend in most cities.
 In Mumbai, you see the popular Bollywood scenes like street art in Bandra.
 Modern art in Bratislava streets almost talks to you.
 Hong Kong street Art has a curious mix of public and private installations and wall murals.
-In Vancouver, I got to explore the contemporary Vancouver street art & modern art in various forms and formats.
+I got to explore the contemporary Vancouver street art & modern art in various forms and formats.

-After Capilano Suspension Bridge Park, the first place that I explored in Vancouver BC was the Vancouver Art Gallery.
+After Capilano Suspension Bridge Park, the first place that I explored was the Vancouver Art Gallery.
 This gallery was a great beginning of my appreciation of modern art in British Columbia after relishing the ancient art of First Nations.
 I write about it in detail in my post on Things to Do in Vancouver Downtown.

-Vancouver Street Art, Modern Art & Sculptures
+Vancouver Modern Art, Street Art & Sculptures

 Pile of Cars or Trans Am Totem